Why do flies rub their limbs together?

 Trash should be kept sealed, dumpsters outside should have lids on them at all times, and that manure and other decaying plant and animal should be removed.

-Flies are a nuisance, but they aren’t trying to achieve world domination when you see them rubbing their limbs together.
-Just make sure the flies are outside, rather than causing diseases inside your home.
+Flies are a nuisance, but they aren’t trying to achieve world domination when you see them rubbing their limbs together, just trying to get at your food sources.